ba306/immune-cell-signature-discovery-classification-paper/README.md

 - Discovery_validation_TMEatlasnieto.R: Validating our immune cell type signatures in TME immune cell atlas from Nieto et al.
 - Discovery_signature_comparison.R: Comparison of our immune cell type signatures with other published signatures

+## RF classifier

+You can run RF classifier using appropriate reference dataset, cell type signature genes and query dataset using Example_RF_classifier.R.
+The output of this example is rf_Example_Hao_Zheng_ourgenes_163.csv.
+RF model is also saved into the directory designated as save_dir.

 ## Benchmarking

 Scripts stored to run different cell type prediction methods (CellTypist, random forest RF, scType, sinleR, CHETAH, and Seurat) in benchmarking datasets.